Smoothing effect for higher order dispersive equations and applications to nonlinear initial value problems: Application to the nonlinear Cauchy problem

 Then, for every fixed $R>0$ we can choose $T$ sufficiently small such that $\Phi$ is a contraction on the closed ball $B_R \subset X_T.$ Then the existence and uniqueness of a solution of the Cauchy problem \eqref{nonlinearCP} in $X_{T^\ast}$ for some $T^\ast \in (0,T]$ follows by standard application of the contraction principle.
 This concludes the proof of Theorem \ref{mainNL}.

-\textbf{Acknowledgements.} The second and the third author have been partially supported by the Italian Ministry of the University and Research - MUR, within the PRIN 2022 Call (Project Code 2022HCLAZ8, CUP D53C24003370006).
+\textbf{Acknowledgements.} The first author was supported by the grant 2022/01712-3 from S\~ao Paulo Research Foundation (FAPESP) and by the grant 306699/2025-7 from Conselho Nacional de Desenvolvimento Cient\'ificoo e Tecnol\'ogico (CNPq).
+The second and the third author have been partially supported by the Italian Ministry of the University and Research - MUR, within the PRIN 2022 Call (Project Code 2022HCLAZ8, CUP D53C24003370006).

 1cm

 $^1$ ALEXANDRE ARIAS JUNIOR, Department of Computing and Mathematics, Universidade de S\~ao Paulo, Ribeir\~ao Preto, Brazil \\ email: alexandre.ariasjunior@usp.br \\

 $^2$ ALESSIA ASCANELLI, Dipartimento di Matematica e Informatica, University of Ferrara, Via Machiavelli 30, 44121 Ferrara, Italy \\ email: alessia.ascanelli@unife.it \\